This is a course on how to write about sport.

 And Giant Lizard Theory

-It doesn’t matter to me if you went to Oxbridge, now work at the Guardian covering Premier League, or are an uneducated 57-year-old plumber who has always wanted to write her thoughts on trends in Handball, this course is for everyone.
-This course is for anyone who wants to write better about sport.
+It doesn't matter to me if you went to Oxbridge, now work at the Guardian covering Premier League, or are an uneducated 57-year-old plumber who has always wanted to write her thoughts on trends in Handball; this course is for anyone who wants to write better about sport.

-Sports writing, with the birth of internet and cable TV, has never been better.
+With the birth of the internet and cable TV, sports writing has never been better.
 I want each and every one of you to write something as good as you can write.
-It doesn’t matter if you don’t all become David Remnick, but it does matter to me that you get that rush when you finish a story that you're so passionate about on the page.
+It doesn't matter if you don't all become David Remnick, but it does matter to me that you get that rush when you finish a story that you're so passionate about on the page.

 Let us write.